Bellewood - A LifeMinded® Residence

 It is customary to expend less energy as we grow older, though striving to remain active can help offset this, so our caloric needs tend to decline accordingly and we may eat progressively less over time.
 This is why it becomes so crucial that we make sure to get those key nutrients into our diets.
 Common nutrient deficiencies include inadequate intake of vitamin A, B, C, D, E, folic acid and niacin.
 By focusing on whole, and healthy foods; fruits & vegetables, whole grains, and high protein foods like meat, eggs, tofu, nuts and seeds, we can make sure to pack the nutrition we need into the calories we take in.
 We want to avoid low nutrient foods like solid fats and added sugars that may not leave enough room in our diet for the healthful, nutritious foods we need.
 To avoid gaps in our daily nutritional requirements we can use a multivitamin, but we never want to let multivitamins and other supplements act as a substitute for healthy, nutrient dense foods.

-So, what’s on the menu at the Bellevue Lifeminded Senior Living Community?
+So, What’s on the Menu at Our Senior Living Community?

-At Bellevue, our dining plan lets your tailor your dining to your lifestyle.
+At Bellewood, our dining plan lets your tailor your dining to your lifestyle.

 As we age, our worlds tend to get smaller.